 President’s Exceptional Effort Awards

-The President’s Exceptional Effort Awards are presented to eight Professional or Classified employees, across all five divisions, in recognition of performance that demonstrates exceptional effort in one or more of the listed criteria.
+The President’s Exceptional Effort Awards are presented to eight Professional or Classified employees, across all five divisions, who have demonstrated an exceptional effort in support of one or more of the three core themes of the strategic plan: Advancing Inclusive Success, Increasing Washington Impact, and/or Enhancing Academic Excellence.

 - Excellence of Performance: Performance that consistently throughout the year exceeds the quality that is expected, and has resulted in important and significant contributions to their work unit and the University.